 This new national prize is designed to provide finishing funds for feature-length American history documentaries in the tradition of Ken Burns.
 Appropriate submissions are rough cut films focusing on American narratives.
 They use inclusive voices, reflect the highest standards of accuracy and original research, and are driven by compelling storytelling.
 The goal of this annual award is to support the development of quality American history documentary films so that more are seen by a wider audience.

-Submissions are reviewed by a jury and the winner is selected by the Librarian of Congress, Carla Hayden in consultation with Ken Burns.
+Submissions are being reviewed by a jury and the winner is selected by the Librarian of Congress, Carla Hayden in consultation with Ken Burns.
+The winner will be announced at the Award Ceremony October 17, 2019 at the Library of Congress in Washington, DC.